mertirfanercan/mertirfanercan/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Mert Ercan
 ==================================================================================================================================

-Full Stack Java Developer
+Full Stack Web Developer
 -------------------------

-I started as data scientist and today I work as web developer.
+I started as Java developer and today I work as web developer.

 I mainly work as backend developer but I can use Angular and Vue for frontend too.
 I can build SPAs and Server Side Rendered apps.
 I'm not a professional designer but I can make non-complex css designs with Bootstrap and Bulma.
 I use Figma for mobile and web designs.